Get-aduser not recognized

 • FullyQualifiedErrorId: CommandNotFoundException

-Try the below solutions to fix your issue.
+Try the solutions below to fix your issue.

 Solution-1